 When my time comes – and it does for everyone – the words I most want to hear will be from my precious Lord and Savior: “Well done my good and faithful servant.” #DFWTechPB #FaithatWork

 Jeff Blackwell is managing director of Information Technology Services at Deloitte Services.
 He is a member of the Dallas/Fort Worth Technology Prayer Breakfast’s Merv Tarde Values in Leadership Circle.
 This year’s event will take place on Friday, Oct.
-5. Please consider becoming a volunteer, a table host, or a corporate sponsor.
+5. Please consider becoming a volunteer, a table host, or a corporate partner.